Systemcluster/50-Shades-of-FizzBuzz/README.md

-#50 Shades of FizzBuzz
+# 50 Shades of FizzBuzz

-A collection of FizzBuzz solutions.
+A collection of (mostly impractical) FizzBuzz solutions.

 ---